justinjiajia/personalwiki/hive.md

-we'll use the **$HIVE_HOME/bin/hive** command, which is a bash shell script, to start the [Hive command line interface (CLI)](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Cli) and use it from the shell:
+we'll use the **$HIVE_HOME/bin/hive** command, which is a bash shell script, to start the Hive [command line interface (CLI)](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Cli) and use it to play around:

 ```bash
 $ hive --service cli # or simply hive because the CLI is the default service